Hong Kong's top court urges alternative legal framework for same-sex couples | Law-Order

 Hong Kong's top court urges alternative legal framework for same-sex couples

-Hong Kong's top court partially approved on Tuesday a landmark appeal by an LGBTQ activist for recognition of overseas same-sex marriages, and called for new regulations for gay couples to cover their basic social needs.
+It was the first time that the court directly addressed the issue of same-sex marriage in the Asian financial hub.
+The judges dismissed Sham's appeal that he had a constitutional right to a same sex marriage in Hong Kong but effectively gave the government two years to ensure that rights, such as access to hospitals and inheritance, could be protected for same-sex couples.

-Hong Kong's top court partially approved on Tuesday a landmark appeal by an LGBTQ activist for recognition of overseas same-sex marriages, and called for new regulations for gay couples to cover their basic social needs.
+Hong Kong's top court partially approved on Tuesday a landmark appeal by an LGBTQ activist for recognition of same-sex marriages, calling for new regulations for gay couples to protect their basic social needs.
 The ruling by Hong Kong's Court of Final Appeal followed a five-year legal battle fought by jailed democracy and LGBTQ rights activist Jimmy Sham.
 It was the first time that the court directly addressed the issue of same-sex marriage in the Asian financial hub.

-The judges did not allow for same sex marriage in Hong Kong but effectively gave the government two years to ensure rights, such as access to hospitals and inheritance, could be protected for same sex couples.
+The judges dismissed Sham's appeal that he had a constitutional right to a same sex marriage in Hong Kong but effectively gave the government two years to ensure that rights, such as access to hospitals and inheritance, could be protected for same-sex couples.
 Chief Justice Andrew Cheung, Permanent Judges Roberto Ribeiro, Joseph Fok, Johnson Lam, and Non-Permanent Judge Patrick Keane ruled that marriage freedoms outlined in Hong Kong's mini-constitution, known as the Basic Law, were confined to opposite sex marriage.

 The Hong Kong government did not immediately respond to a request for comment.
 Lawyers and activists say the ruling could potentially force changes by the city's government and institutions, and lead to the creation of a new legal regime to allow smoother inheritance and insurance options as well as tax allowances, among other rights.